cockroachdb/docs/v1.1/upsert.md

 `qualified_name_list` | A comma-separated list of column names, in parentheses.
 `select_stmt` | A comma-separated list of column values for a single row, in parentheses.
 To upsert values into multiple rows, use a comma-separated list of parentheses.
 Alternately, you can use [`SELECT`](select.html) statements to retrieve values from other tables and upsert them.<br><br>Each value must match the [data type](data-types.html) of its column.
 Also, if column names are listed (`qualified_name_list`), values must be in corresponding order; otherwise, they must follow the declared order of the columns in the table.
 `DEFAULT VALUES` | To fill all columns with their [default values](default-value.html), use `DEFAULT VALUES` in place of `select_stmt`.
 To fill a specific column with its default value, leave the value out of the `select_stmt` or use `DEFAULT` at the appropriate position.
-`RETURNING target_list` | When there are no uniqueness violations, return values based on rows inserted, where `target_list` can be specific column names from the table, `*` for all columns, or a computation on specific columns.
-When there are uniqueness constraints, `RETURNING` is not supported.<br><br>Within a [transaction](transactions.html), use `RETURNING NOTHING` to return nothing in the response, not even the number of rows affected.
+`RETURNING target_list` | Return values based on rows inserted, where `target_list` can be specific column names from the table, `*` for all columns, or a computation on specific columns.<br><br>Within a [transaction](transactions.html), use `RETURNING NOTHING` to return nothing in the response, not even the number of rows affected.

 ## How `UPSERT` Transforms into `INSERT ON CONFLICT`